chicio/chicio.github.io/_posts/2017-05-12-github-pages-jekyll-blog-born.md

 ---
 layout: post
-title: "Gihub Pages and Jekyll: chicio coding birth"
+title: "Github Pages and Jekyll: chicio coding birth"
 description: "So, how was created this blog?
 Let's go through the development process of its creation.
 Boring and fun at the same time."
 date: 2017-05-12
 image: /assets/images/fabrizio-duroni.jpg